Law enforcement campaign marks 1-year anniversary of hands-free law

 Despite the notion that some drivers think traffic laws aren't being enforced during the COVID-19 pandemic, Shank said that police, sheriff's deputies and troopers are stopping motorists for distracted driving and other traffic offenses.

 Motorists cited for distracted driving face a $50 fine for the first offense and $275 for each subsequent violation.
 Court costs can push the total higher.
-There also is a potential for increased insurance rates, officials said.
+Insurance rates could also go up, officials said.

 Drivers in Minnesota between 21 and 40 accounted for 57% of hands-free citations.
 The most tickets — 2,730 — were written in September 2019, a month after the law went into effect.
 The fewest, 868, were written in April, the first full month after the pandemic outbreak.